| Listed Buildings | |

 OR HISTORIC INTEREST.
 PARTICULAR ATTENTION WILL BE GIVEN TO PROTECTING

-THE SETTINGS OF LISTED BUILDINGS. |
+THE SETTINGS OF LISTED BUILDINGS. | An indication of the quality

 of Mid Suffolk's historic buildings. |

-Note: The District Planning Authority
+| Note: The District Planning Authority

 will provide guidance notes for those responsible for listed